-A folded leaflet 5 years ago, this 32 page safer chemsex booklet has grown, produced by PIP PAC volunteers-part of the Gay Men's Health Collective.
+A folded leaflet 7 years ago, this 32 page safer chemsex booklet has grown, produced by PIP PAC volunteers-part of the Gay Men's Health Collective.
 We are not doctors or substance misuse professionals, rather a group of gorgeous informed gay men, passionate about sex and our health, with direct experience of drug use, addiction, withdrawal, and recovery.

 We are not alone and this booklet has been updated, tweaked, and proofed by friends, shags, allies and organisations supporting the work we do, and who continue to give their time generously at every turn.
-Special thanks to Da, Ed, Fr, Ga, Ha, Ma, Ni, Pa, Be, Ki and To.
-This 7th edition is dedicated to SM.
+Special thanks to Da, Ed, Fr, Ga, Ha, Ma, Ni, Sw, Nw, Bh, Pa, Be, Ki and To.

 We would like to acknowledge Release, Exchange Supplies, Injecting Advice, Global Drug Survey and European Chemsex Forum.
-Rather than re-invent the wheel, content from "Slamming Dos and Don'ts" by Mainline (Netherlands), Injecting Advice, and Exchange Supplies have been adapted, with their kind permissions.
+Rather than re-invent the wheel, content from "Slamming Dos and Don'ts" by Mainline (Netherlands), Injecting Advice, and Exchange Supplies have been adapted, with their permissions.

-Stunning illustrations: Walter Walrus
+Stunning illustrations: Walter Walrus 🙆 @wwoflgbt

 What's inside me